 Let’s assume you want to use a simple trend indicator to automate a trend following strategy.

-Let’s say you want to sell a put credit spread when the market is in an uptrend and avoid selling them when the market is in a downtrend.
-You can easily automate this type of simple, systematic strategy with bots.
+Say you want to sell a put credit spread when the market is in an uptrend and avoid selling them when the market is in a downtrend.
+You can easily automate this strategy with bots.

 Is this all you can do with bots?
 No way!
 We’re just starting with a simple example to show you how it works.
 We’ll show you a lot more examples later to get your creative juices flowing!

 To create a new bot, select “Create Bot” from the Bots homepage.
-Then, define the bot’s settings.
+Then, define the bot’s settings and safeguards.

-- Daily Position Limit - The maximum number of positions a bot can open in one day.
+Position Limits - The maximum number of positions a bot can open in a day and in total.

 Defining capital and position limits lets you safely allocate capital between different trading strategies.